Flora-and-Majestic-Fauna-of-Jim-Corbett-National-Park

 Yellow Throated marten

-The oldest world’s largest marten, the yellow-throated marten—also known as the kharza and Chuthraul—has a tail more than half its length.
-Its fur is vividly hued, uniquely combining black, white, golden-yellow, and brown.
+The largest marten in the Old World, the yellow-throated marten—also known as the kharza and chuthraul—has a tail more than half of its length.
+Its fur is vividly hued, with a unique combination of black, white, golden-yellow, and brown.
 It is omnivorous, eating everything from fruit and nectar to small deer.
 Due to its strong body and vivid coloring, the yellow-throated marten is a bold animal with few natural predators.

 Indian Pangolin

-The Indian pangolin (Manis Crassicaudata) is indigenous to the Indian subcontinent.
+The Indian pangolin (Manis crassicaudata) is indigenous to the Indian subcontinent.
 It is also known as the thick-tailed pangolin and the scaly anteater.
-Scale color fluctuates according to the hue of the earth in its immediate surroundings.
-It can also curl into a ball to defend itself from predators like the tiger.
+The scale color fluctuates according to the hue of the earth in its immediate surroundings.
+The pangolin can also curl up into a ball to defend itself from predators like the tiger.

-The Indian pangolin consumes ants and termites as an insectivore by using its long claws, which are as long as its forelimbs, to dig them out of logs and mounds.
+The Indian pangolin is an insectivore that consumes ants and termites by digging them out of logs and mounds with its long claws, which are as long as its forelimbs.
 It is nocturnal and spends the day sleeping in underground burrows.
-They are uncommon across its area, and hunting for its meat and other body parts used in traditional medicine puts it in danger.
+The pangolin is uncommon across its area, and hunting for its meat and other body parts used in traditional medicine puts it in danger.

 Reptiles